 This verse paints a picture of a large, flourishing tree planted by a river.
 The tree is vibrant, full of branches alive with green leaves swaying in the wind.
 It’s the kind of tree that invites you to sit under its shade and listen to the leaves rustle in the gentle breeze as the river flows steadily nearby.
 It’s an invitation to true peace — a place to pause, take a deep breath, and rest.

-God creatively weaves imagery like this all throughout scripture, often using trees to convey his message.
+God creatively places imagery like this all throughout scripture, often using trees to convey his message.
 In fact, trees are the most frequently mentioned living thing in the Bible apart from God and humans.
-From the first chapter in Genesis to the end of Revelation, we often find trees at pivotal moments in Biblical stories.
-This idea that humans are like trees is actually a repeating theme throughout the Bible.
-So what could God be saying to us in Jeremiah?
+From the first chapter in Genesis to the last in Revelation, we often find trees at pivotal moments in Biblical stories.
+This comparison of humans to trees is actually a repeating theme throughout the Bible.
+So what could God be trying to tell us?

 From the bottom of a tree to the tippy top, from roots to branches, there are different truths to discover.
-Each week leading up to VOUS Girl, we’ll focus on a different portion of the tree, starting first with the foundation: the roots.
+Over the next few weeks, we’ll highlight a different portion of the tree, starting first with the foundation: the roots.

 It’s worth pausing and asking ourselves honestly — how are our roots?
 Are they strong and deep or shallow and stunted?
-No matter the answer, the good news is that we can live the life that’s offered in Jeremiah.
+No matter the answer, the good news is that we’re always just one decision away from the life that’s offered in Jeremiah.
+Moment by moment, we can choose to make Jesus our hope and confidence.
 We don’t have to be bothered by external circumstances or worried about a drought.
 Our lives can flourish with a never-ending supply of fruit — and it all starts with the roots.

 Call to Action: Over the next week, set aside some time to pause and ask God to reveal the status of your spiritual roots.
 Spend time in prayer and reflect on the following questions: